Safety & Compliance

 - This device must accept any interference received, including interference that may cause undesired operation.

-Changes or modifications not expressly approved by Sixfab can void the user's authority to operate the equipment under FCC and IC rules.
+Once certifications are issued, changes or modifications not expressly approved by Sixfab can void the user's authority to operate the equipment under FCC and IC rules.
+Treat unmodified, factory-supplied hardware as the only configuration covered by the future Declaration of Conformity.

 Environmental & end-of-life